Skip to main content

 About Sprintax

-We have teamed up with Sprintax to provide you with an easy-to-use tax preparation software designed for nonresident students and scholars in the US.
+OISS has teamed up with Sprintax to provide F-1 and J-1 international students and scholars with a unique access code for Sprintax, an easy-to-use tax preparation software designed for nonresident students and scholars in the U.S.

-After you receive your access code login to Sprintax, you will be asked a series of questions about the time you have spent in the US over recent years.
+After you login to Sprintax, you will be asked a series of questions about the time you have spent in the US over recent years.
 Sprintax will then determine your tax status.
 If it determines that you are a “nonresident alien” (NRA) for federal tax purposes, you can continue to use the software and respond to a series of guided questions.
 Sprintax will then complete and generate the tax forms you need to send to the tax authorities.
+Watch this Video about Residency Status from Sprintax.

 What will Sprintax help me with?